 Examples of follow-up survey questions

 Crafting practical follow-up questions requires a balance of clarity, relevance, and engagement.
+The best follow-up survey questions are those constructed precisely and without needless description.
 Here are some examples of follow-up survey questions categorized by their intended purpose.

 Clarification and detail